FIA 'suppressing drivers' freedom of speech'

 Last updated on .From the section Formula 1

-A human rights group says Formula 1's governing body the FIA is "suppressing drivers' freedom of speech" with a rule that was introduced this year.
+A human rights group says Formula 1's governing body the FIA is "suppressing drivers' freedom of speech" with a rule it has introduced this year.

-The Bahrain Institute for Rights and Democracy (Bird) questions the FIA's commitment to human rights.
+The Bahrain Institute for Rights and Democracy (Bird) has questioned the FIA's commitment to human rights.

-Bird says it is preventing "drivers from making their voice heard on issues including human rights and racism".
+Bird says the new rule stops "drivers from making their voice heard on issues including human rights and racism".

-It says the rule "appears to be a reaction" to Lewis Hamilton raising such concerns.
+The group has suggested the rule "appears to be a reaction" to Lewis Hamilton raising such concerns.

-The letter, from Bird director Sayed Ahmed Alwadaei, and seen by BBC Sport, refers to a new rule added to the FIA's sporting code this year that forbids "the general making and display of political, religious and personal statements or comments notably in violation of the general principle of neutrality promoted by the FIA under its statutes, unless previously approved in writing by the FIA".
+Bird director Sayed Ahmed Alwadaei makes the comments in a letter seen by BBC Sport that refers to a new rule added to the FIA's sporting code this year that forbids "the general making and display of political, religious and personal statements or comments notably in violation of the general principle of neutrality promoted by the FIA under its statutes, unless previously approved in writing by the FIA".

 Alwadaei says the move "appears to be a reaction to drivers, in particular Lewis Hamilton, raising their concerns about the locations chosen for F1 races, including the human rights records of host countries, and making powerful interventions where your own organisation has been silent".